The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 Best Mezcal From Oaxaca Mexico

-La Mezcaloteca
+3. La Mezcaloteca Oaxaca City

 La Mezcaloteca Oaxaca is part mezcal school, part mezcal tasting room.
-After your time here, you can take your knowledge of mezcal to all other mezcalerias in Oaxaca you visit. π₯ Note: There’s free admission, but reservations are required.
+After your time here, you can take your knowledge of mezcal to all other mezcalerias in Oaxaca you visit.

-Sabina Sabe
+4. Sabina Sabe Oaxaca

-One of the best mezcalerΓas in Oaxaca is Sabina Sabe.
+One of the best mezcalerías in Oaxaca is Sabina Sabe.
 This is a local and visitor favorite as the perfect place to try mezcal.
 Here, you can enjoy traditional Oaxacan food while tasting endless varieties of Oaxacan mezcal.

-If sipping mezcal straight isnβt your thing, try one of their creative mezcal cocktail recipes.
 The bartenders at Sabina Sabe Oaxaca are very knowledgeable, and can mix the perfect drink to wow even the staunchest of mezcal aficionados.

-Los Danzantes
+5. Los Danzantes

 Los Danzantes is one of the best restaurants in Oaxaca City, and they also have a location in Mexico City’s Coyoacan neighborhood.
-They make their own brand, Los Danzantes Mezcal, which you can sample while eating at the restaurant.

 Best Mezcal From Oaxaca: FAQ